-The infant mortality rate is calculated over number of deaths per live birth of 1000 infants of less than one year.
-One of the biggest challenges in both the developed and developing countries in the 20th and 21st Centuries has been to decrease their infant mortality rates.
+The infant mortality rate is calculated over number of deaths per live birth of 1,000 infants.
+One of the biggest challenges in both the developed and developing countries in the 20th and 21st centuries has been to decrease infant mortality rates.
 After much hard work and undertaking huge measures, many countries have found huge reduction in the infant mortality rate but there are many other countries still in worse situation.
-The major reasons responsible are insufficient knowledge of maintaining favorable atmosphere for infants, hygienic problem, sanitation, and insufficient medical facility.
-Apart from these, the infant loses his/her life while suffering from pneumonia, diarrhea, malnutrition, asphyxia, birth complications, and malaria.
+The major reasons behind this include lack of access to funds and infrastructure, lack of medical professionals, poverty, and discrimination.
+In addition, there are certain diseases that infants are particularly vulnerable to, such as pneumonia, diarrhea, malnutrition, asphyxia, birth complications, and malaria.

 Reasons for High Mortality Rates in Top Three Countries

 The infant mortality rate is a major challenge for United Nations in the economically poor and politically weaker countries.
-The worst affected three countries are Angola, the Central African Republic, and Sierra Leone.
+The worst affected three countries are Afghanistan, Mali, and Somalia.

 Steps Taken By The Government And UNICEF In Controlling Infant Mortality Rates

 The important point to understand before taking measure is that, these places have been affected by wars and had remained isolated from the mainstream.
 The unstable government and complex laws have broken the rib of the country.
-Moreover, UNICEF have setup many medical hospitals and nursing homes.
+Moreover, poor economies have made the situation worse.
+UNICEF and the governments of these countries have been working together to remove misunderstandings in childbirth.
+There have been measures taken to reduce illiteracy, polygamy, inhumane laws, and unawareness.
+The government and UNICEF have setup many medical hospitals and nursing homes.
 The schools have also benefited children in developing their lives and careers.
 Although these are steps in the right direction, there are many measures still needed to be taken to reduce the infant mortality rates.